Verifying the existence of maximum likelihood estimates for generalized linear models: Addressing separation in practice

-\begin{proposition}(Effects of dropping separated observations) Suppose the assumptions stated in Proposition \ref{Prop1} continue to hold, except we now consider a ``compactified'' GLM where the domain for $\beta$ is $[-\infty,+\infty]^{M}$. {Also suppose the joint likelihood of any non-separated observations always satisfies the classical assumptions described in \citet{gourieroux_pseudo_1984}}.
-If there exists a separating vector $\gamma^{*}\in\mathbb{R}^{M}$ meeting the conditions described in Proposition \ref{Prop1}, then: \begin{enumerate} \item[(a)] A solution for $\beta\in[-\infty,+\infty]^{M}$ maximizing $l(\beta)$ always exists. \item[(b)] The ML estimates for the linear predictors ($x_{i}\beta)$, canonical parameters ($\theta_{i}$), and conditional means ($\mu_{i}$'s) of any observations not separated by $\gamma^{*}$ (i.e., those with $x_{i}\gamma^{*}=0$) are unaffected by dropping any observations that are separated by $\gamma^{*}$ (i.e., those with $x_{i}\gamma^{*}\neq0$). \item[(c)] For any $m$ with $\gamma_{m}^{*}=0$, the associated individual parameter estimate $\beta_{m}$ is unaffected by dropping any observations with $x_{i}\gamma^{*}\neq0$. \item[(d)] If $l(\beta)$ is in the linear exponential family and if the relationship between the linear predictor $x_{i}\beta$ and the conditional mean $\mu(x_{i}\beta)$ is correctly specified, then all finite elements of $\beta$ are consistently estimated and their asymptotic confidence intervals can be inferred using the subsample of non-separated observations. \end{enumerate} \end{proposition}
+\begin{proposition}(Effects of withholding separated observations) Suppose the assumptions stated in Proposition \ref{Prop1} continue to hold, except we now consider a ``compactified'' GLM where the domain for $\beta$ is $[-\infty,+\infty]^{M}$.
+Further, assume the joint likelihood of any non-separated observations satisfies the classical assumptions described in \citet{gourieroux_pseudo_1984}.
+If there exists a separating vector $\gamma^{*}\in\mathbb{R}^{M}$ meeting the conditions described in Proposition \ref{Prop1}, then: \begin{enumerate} \item[(a)] A solution for $\beta\in[-\infty,+\infty]^{M}$ maximizing $l(\beta)$ always exists. \item[(b)] ML and PML estimates for the linear predictors ($x_{i}\beta)$, canonical parameters ($\theta_{i}$), and conditional means ($\mu_{i}$'s) of any observations not separated by $\gamma^{*}$ (i.e., those with $x_{i}\gamma^{*}=0$) are unaffected by dropping any observations that are separated by $\gamma^{*}$ (i.e., those with $x_{i}\gamma^{*}\neq0$). \item[(c)] For any $m$ with $\gamma_{m}^{*}=0$, the associated individual parameter estimate $\beta_{m}$ is unaffected by dropping any observations with $x_{i}\gamma^{*}\neq0$. \item[(d)] If \, $l(\beta)$ is in the linear exponential family and if the relationship between the linear predictor $x_{i}\beta$ and the conditional mean $\mu(x_{i}\beta)$ is correctly specified, {{} then for any $m$ with $\gamma_{m}^{*}=0$ for all such $\gamma^{*}$, the associated PML estimate for $\beta_{m}$ is consistently estimated, and the asymptotic distributions for these estimates can be inferred using the subsample of non-separated observations}. \end{enumerate} \end{proposition}

 Part (a) follows from our proof of Proposition \ref{Prop1} (and is also a central result from \citealp{verbeek1989compactification}).
 After allowing $\beta$ to take on either $-\infty$ or $+\infty$, we rule out the cases where estimates would otherwise be said not to exist.
 Parts (b) and (c) are analogous to the insights contained in \citet{clarkson_computing_1991}'s Theorem 2.
-After invoking Lemma \ref{Lemma1}, the score function in \eqref{eq:score-with-separation} can be re-written as
+After invoking Lemma \ref{Lemma1}, the score function in \eqref{eq:score-with-separation} can be rewritten as

-The key insight presented in \eqref{eq:score-with-separation-1} is that the contribution of any observation with $x_{i}\gamma^{*}\neq0$ always drops out of the overall score function under these circumstances.